Floorp-Projects/Floorp/docs/mots/index.rst

 Telemetry
 =========
-The core infrastructure in the Firefox client to send back Telemetry and FHR data.
-Includes the common mechanism to record, view and submit data like histograms, the Telemetry environment and custom pings.
+The core infrastructure in the Firefox client to send back telemetry data.
+Includes the common mechanisms to record, view and submit data: Legacy Telemetry and Glean (via Firefox on Glean (FOG)).
 This module does ''not'' include responsibility for every piece of submitted Telemetry data.
 Each team/module is responsible for their own measurements (histograms, scalars, other ping submissions, etc.).

 .. list-table::